SGNet: Salient Geometric Network for Point Cloud Registration: Introduction

+To solve this issue, we propose a new high-order geometric feature attention module to select truly salient points.
+Inspired by hyper-graph matching algorithms~\cite{wang2021neural,lee2011hyper}, we construct two polyhedrons using initial candidate correspondences and compute higher-order similarities by comparing corresponding angles from each polyhedron.
+Specifically, for each candidate correspondence, we select several distant points within the candidate overlap region to construct two corresponding polyhedrons (for simplicity, triangles are used in this paper).
+Unlike previous methods that employ naive cross-attention, we introduce a new cross-attention layer to embed the similarities between these two polyhedrons.
+These high-order features assist in identifying truly salient points within the overlapping regions, thereby contributing to robust registration results in challenging scenes.
 Furthermore, we propagate these high-order geometric features to the dense points.

 Moreover, it is crucial to have well-initialized, high-quality candidate overlap regions with locally salient points to support downstream modules.
 Therefore, we employ super points augmentation by leveraging intrinsic shape signatures~\cite{zhong2009intrinsic} to select the most meaningful points throughout the scene as super points.
 Drawing inspiration from key-point detection methods~\cite{zhong2009intrinsic,bai2020d3feat}, we compute a point saliency score and multiply it with a super points matching score matrix.
 This process allows us to obtain a candidate overlap region with more salient correspondences.
-Our contributions are summarized as follows: \begin{itemize}
+Our contributions are summarized as follows: